a-thomsen/a-thomsen/README.md

 ### Keyboard and a pinch of flair.
 I'm definitely your wahine!

-💥 Currently going mental with Full Stack\
+💥 Currently going mental with algorithms and kinetic typography\
 📚 Praise a great book recommendation!\
 🎧 Song of the month: **Pixies – Hey**